 On the front side of the device, a fully detachable mini keyboard steals the show.
 The keyboard includes a touchpad for easy scrolling and has easy-to-use function controls for simple device control.
 The front-facing camera at the top of the screen is acceptable for basic video calls but is totally overshadowed by a stunning Full-HD IPS 400 nit display.

 Setup and Configuration

 Like most Android tablets, the Lenovo Chromebook Duet is very simple to set up and configure.
 Mind you it might use Chrome OS, it still feels like configuring an Android tablet.
 That being after signing into your Google account, the entire process including updates takes only a few minutes.
 Most applications that you would use on your Android or iOS devices have a compatible version for the Chromebook.
-The device only take a couple of minutes to boot, enter your configuration preferences and it’s ready to go.
+The device only takes a couple of minutes to boot, enter your configuration preferences and it’s ready to go.

 As stated previously, our experience with other Chromebooks in the past was underwhelming and really made it difficult to recommend for general use.
 That isn’t the case with the Duet.
 While it may suffer from a bit of lag from time to time as it does have high memory utilization, the system really holds up well and is almost unstoppable.
 From black, the device takes only seconds (usually around 8) to boot and is ready to go.

 The system is Stadia compatible and setting up the device to play games on the platform only takes a few minutes.
 The Duet is a compliment to the platform and with its’ bright colours, it’s a great device to experience games with.